GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

   .. image:: images/fields/add-data-field.png
     :alt: A portion of the data dictionary creation admin page with a focus on the "Add field" button.

 5. An "Add new field" editable form box will appear.
-Complete the required form fields here, reference the Table Schema section above if needed.
+Complete the required form fields here, reference the :ref:`Table Schema` section above if needed.

   .. image:: images/fields/add-data-field-editable-form-box.png
     :alt: A portion of the data dictionary creation admin page with a focus on the "Add new field" section.